caleb221/R4-04-Astromech/README.md

 I designed the droid using FreeCAD, which is free and works on all major OS platforms.<br>
 You are free to edit / change all designs, but please give a reference to the original!<br>
 Printing all parts goes like this:<br>

-1 of each in the UPPER folder (upper head / neck)<br>
-2 legs, 2 Shoulders, 2 droidFourthBody sections, and 1 of each on the rest in the MIDDLE folder. (middle body)<br>
-2 legs, 2 feet, 1 of each 3rd foot component in the LOWER folder. (lower body)<br>
+    1 of each in the UPPER folder (upper head / neck) 2 legs, 2 Shoulders, 2 droidFourthBody sections, and 1 of each on the rest in the MIDDLE folder. (middle body) 2 legs, 2 feet, 1 of each 3rd foot component in the LOWER folder. (lower body)

 # Wiring / Testing
 <img src="https://github.com/caleb221/R4-04-Astromech/blob/main/droidImg/standing1.jpg" alt="the droid" width=200 height=300>